ClearEyesFullHearts/msm/README.md

 We cannot be sure that a joker wouldn't try to send anything in clear text to us though so we have some mechanism to be sure not to store any information we do not want to have.
 First the format of the title and the content of the message is highly controlled.
 Since the public key of the target is directly used to encrypt those informations we know that the resulting data should be a base64 encoded string with exactly 684 characters, for both. (unfortunately or not it also limits the size of the content that can be sent to 446 bytes.)
 Second every messages are separated as a header and a full object, each stored as a challenge, ensuring that everything is encrypted at least once.
 The header contains only the sender information, the title of the message and the time it was sent and is used for display in the inbox.
-The full object adds the content of the message and once it has been requested by the user it triggers the deletion of the message after 2 minutes.
+The full object adds the content of the message and once it has been requested by the user it triggers the deletion of the message after some time.

 ### Verification system
 What we want to verify is that the Public Keys users use to encrypt and send messages to each other are really each others' keys, so that whatever happen to the messages only the owner of the secret key will be able to open them.